MaximTovstashev/brest/readme.md

         callback(err, result, options);
     },

-    /**
-     * Validation method.
-It is supposed to use express-validator (assertion part of it), but it can be
-     * also used as a custom validator.
-Any data returned by this method will be considered as an error message */
-    validator: function(req){
-        req.assert('fooId').notEmpty().isNumeric();
-    },

     method: "POST", //or any other HTTP method

-    /**
-     * Middleware.
-E.g. passport authentication middleware.
-Required mostly in auth resources.
-     **/
-    middle: passport.authenticate('local'),

     noAuth: false, //default: false.
 If true, no authentication is needed for this resource

-    schema: "resource-schema", //Json-schema id.
-See "JSON validation" (TBD now)

     stub: false, //default: false.
 If true, resource returns "Not implemented yet" message.